Broadleaf Signalgrass Control

 Keith's Pro Tips

-"If your field or area is suffering from heavy signalgrass presence, you will need a tandem attack of both pre-emergent and post-emergent herbicides.
+"If your field or area suffers from heavy signalgrass presence, you will need a tandem attack of pre- and post-emergent herbicides.
 Use Barricade in early spring to kill seedling weeds and then follow up with a post-emergent herbicide in late spring or early summer to kill any which emerge."

 Broadleaf Signalgrass Control: How To Get Rid of Broadleaf Signalgrass

-This weed is primarily a problem in agricultural areas, especially where corn is being grown and can significantly reduce yields.
-On a residential lawn, broadleaf signalgrass tends to spread very quickly and can overtake a lawn with their presence.
+This weed is primarily a problem in agricultural areas, especially where corn is grown, and can significantly reduce yields.
+On a residential lawn, broadleaf signalgrass tends to spread very quickly and can overtake a lawn with its presence.

-If you want to remove broadleaf signalgrass from your property, our easy DIY treatment guide will show you exactly how to eliminate this grassy weed permanently.
-Follow the step-by-step instructions below using the recommended herbicides to the right and you will be successful in removing broadleaf signalgrass for good.
+If you want to remove broadleaf signalgrass from your property, our easy DIY treatment guide will show you how to eliminate this grassy weed permanently.
+Follow the step-by-step instructions below using the recommended herbicides to the right and you will successfully remove broadleaf signalgrass for good.

 Identification

-Before proceeding with a treatment program, you will need to be certain that you are dealing with a broadleaf signalgrass infestation.
-Careless identification can lead you to using the wrong treatment methods which can be a waste of time and money.
-Below are the following characteristics to know what broadleaf signalgrass looks like.
+Before proceeding with a treatment program, you must be certain you are dealing with a broadleaf signalgrass infestation.
+Careless identification can lead to using the wrong treatment methods, which can be a waste of time and money.
+Below are the following characteristics to help you understand what broadleaf signalgrass looks like.

-• During this weeds seedling stage it's grass blades will appear maroon-tinged in color and resemble signal flags.
-As broadleaf signalgrass matures it will become semi-prostrate to the ground with the tips ascending upwards.
-Each seedhead has two to six branches that are generally flat in appearance and measure 1 to 3 1/2 inches long.
+• During this weed's seedling stage, its grass blades will appear maroon-tinged and resemble signal flags.
+As broadleaf signalgrass matures, it will become semi-prostrate to the ground, with the tips ascending upwards.

-• Broadleaf signalgrass is often confused with crabgrass, but it can be differentiated by the hairs on its leaves.
+• Broadleaf signalgrass is often confused with crabgrass, but the hairs on its leaves can differentiate it.
 Crabgrass will be hairy on the upper leaf surface whereas broadleaf signalgrass will not have any hairs except at the margins and collars.

-Use the above description and image provided to help you identify broadleaf signalgrass on your lawn.
-When you're unsure or can't quite pinpoint exactly which kind of weed you are encountering in your yard, turn to the experts to ID the weed for you.
+Use the above description and image to help you identify broadleaf signalgrass on your lawn.
+When you're unsure or can't pinpoint exactly which weed you are encountering in your yard, turn to the experts to identify the weed for you.

 Inspection

-Once confirmed that you are dealing with broadleaf signalgrass, you can then move on to inspection.
-During this phase, you will locate areas where broadleaf signalgrass is thriving and observe the conditions that are allowing it to thrive.
+Once it is confirmed that you are dealing with broadleaf signalgrass, you can move on to inspection.
+During this phase, you will locate areas where broadleaf signalgrass is thriving and observe the conditions allowing it to thrive.
 This information will help you in knowing where to focus your herbicide application.

 Where to Inspect